Zhaopudark/PSComputerManagementZp/Tests/APIs/README.md

     None.

-### Remove-MatchedPathsFromCurrentMachineEnvPaths
+### Remove-MatchedPathsFromCurrentMachineEnvPath

 - **Description**

-    Remove matched paths from the current machine level env paths.
+    Remove matched paths from the current machine level `$Env:PATH`.
-    Before removing, the function will check and de-duplicate the current machine level env paths.
+    Before removing, the function will check and de-duplicate the current machine level `$Env:PATH`.
 - **Inputs**

     A string of pattern.